| +Home | Museum | Articles | Advertising | Links | EMail Me |

 calculators, and the higher-end Wang 700-Series

 calculators.
-12-digit capacity.
-Nixie display and print-only versions.
-Small and Medium-Scale
+Twelve digit capacity.
+Nixie tube display and print-only

-DTL & TTL Integrated circuits make up the logic of the machines.
-Models targeted
+versions.
+Small and Medium-Scale DTL & TTL Integrated circuits make up the

-at business, scientific, and statistical applications.
+toward business, scientific, and statistical applications.
+See the Old

-400-series Programmable Calculator
+Wang 400-series Programmable Calculator

-Wang's final generation of programmable electronic calculators.
+Wang's fourth and final generation of programmable electronic calculators.

-Various models, including advanced statistics(Model 462), surveying(Model 487), and
+Various models, including advanced statistics(

-scientific(Model 450, 452).
+scientific(Model 450 and 452).
 Up to 320 steps of learn-mode programmability.

 Approx. 10 1/2" Wide, 14" Deep, 5 1/2" High.
 Burroughs Panaplex-style

-7-segment planar display versus Nixie tube displays of
+seven segment planar display versus Nixie tube displays of

 earlier Wang calculators.
 Introduced late 1972/early 1973.